devicetree-org/devicetree-specification/source/devicenodes.rst

         bootargs = "root=/dev/nfs rw nfsroot=192.168.1.1 console=ttyS0,115200";
     };

-Older versions of device trees may be encountered that contain a deprecated form of the stdout-path property called linux,stdout-path.
+Older versions of devicetrees may be encountered that contain a deprecated form of the stdout-path property called linux,stdout-path.
 For compatibility, a client program might want to support linux,stdout-path if a stdout-path property is not present.
 The meaning